Tag: dying

 I wish that the Church (and even I) could treat Holy Saturday as a pre-Sabbath.
 Saturday for Jesus’ followers was a rest day, no matter how much they had to do to complete Jesus’ burial rites and process.
 Perhaps it may be time to have a 2-day Holy Day time, each with its own purpose.

 The one unique part of Holy Saturday that I have personally continued to come back to is how much it resembles our lives right now.
-We have been saved and reconciled to God: Good Friday and Salvation (no matter when our salvation occurred).
-We are in a state of hopeful : Easter, the return of the Messiah, our resurrection, and life.
+We have been saved and reconciled to God: Good Friday and Salvation (no matter when our occurred).
+We are in a state of hopeful expectation: Easter, the of the Messiah, our , and life.
 Our lives, our very , are between the two.

 ※Reflection※